rudieros/react-simple-hooks-forms/README.md

 ```

 You may use this hook to set the values of fields as well.
 In the next example we fill a username field based on the name
 field.
-You can passe a configuration like `{ setterOnly: true }` if you do not wish to listen to the value and simply have
+You can pass a configuration like `{ setterOnly: true }` if you do not wish to listen to the value and simply have
 a setter for it.

 ```jsx